alefore/weblog/mentor.md

 All engineers
 should have a mentor
 in order to accelerate their careers.
-There are also concrete reasons for senior engineers to contribute by mentoring others.
+There are also good reasons
+for senior engineers to contribute to others through mentoring.

-I hope the information in this document gives you concrete ideas to find a good mentor and structure your mentorship in a way that sets you up for success.
+I hope the information in this document gives you actionable ideas to find a good mentor and structure your mentorship in a way that sets you up for success.